Aleksandra Sokolovskaya: Exile life

 They had two daughters, Zinaida Volkova (1901–1933) and Nina Nevelson (1902–1928), both of whom predeceased their parents.
-When Bronstein considered escaping from Siberia (alone, of necessity) in the summer of 1902, despite their younger daughter being only four months old, Sokolovskaya told him "you must", because "duty to the revolution overshadowed everything else for her, personal considerations especially."
+In his autobiography, Trotsky wrote that when he considered escaping from Siberia (alone, of necessity) in the summer of 1902, despite their younger daughter being only four months old, Sokolovskaya told him "you must", because "duty to the revolution overshadowed everything else for her, personal considerations especially."

 Russian revolutions and later

 She remained in exile until the 1905 Revolution, when she was briefly free, but she was deported again after its suppression.
-Their daughters were mostly raised by David and Anna Bronstein, Trotsky's wealthy parents, in Yanovka, Ukraine.
+Their daughters were mostly raised by David and Anna Bronstein, Trotsky's wealthy parents, in Yanovka.
 She was finally freed by the February Revolution of 1917, after a period of prison and exile stretching over 19 years, and was able to live in Petrograd with her daughters, who were now in their teens.
 She was a founder of Komsomol, in Petrograd, and edited the city's Komsomol newspaper for 16 years.
 She also worked in the People's Commissariat for Education.
 She raised her two grandchildren after Nina Nevelson died of tuberculosis in June 1928, soon after her husband was deported as a Trotskyist.
 She was also an active supporter of the Left Opposition.
 According to the French Trotskyist, Victor Serge she "usually took the chair at our meetings.
 Plump, her white hair over her kindly face, Alexandra Lvovna Bronstein was the last word in common sense and honesty."
 Serge claimed that by the beginning of 1928, he and Sokolovskaya were the only known oppositionists in Leningrad still at liberty.

 Great Purge and death

 In January 1933, her older daughter, Zinaida, who had been allowed to go abroad to join her father, committed suicide.
 On learning of her death, Sokolovskaya wrote Trotsky a letter reproaching him for his coldness.
 "All this comes from your character, from the fact that you find it so difficult to show your feelings ... you, her father, could have saved her."
 She took over care of Zinaida's daughter, but early in 1935 she was arrested, following the assassination of Sergei Kirov.
 She was last seen in a Kolyma labor camp by Nadezhda Joffe, Adolph Joffe's daughter.
 She was shot probably on 29 April 1938.
-According to the historian V. Netrebsky, her death sentence was not carried out and Sokolovskaya lived recursively until the Khrushchev thaw, though few historians agree with this assessment.

-Aleksandra Sokolovskaya was posthumously rehabilitated on March 7, 1990.
+Aleksandra Sokolovskaya was posthumously rehabilitated on 7 March 1990.